Uterine Fibroid Embolization (UFE)

 Keep a calendar and mark the day you start your menstrual period each month.
 If your cycle is regular, it can help you predict when you'll have your next period.
 It's also important to know the date of your last menstrual period (LMP) when you're pregnant and need to estimate your due date.
 If you're trying to figure out whether you have a pattern of premenstrual symptoms, it may be helpful to ...

 Endometriosis - Surgery

 Although surgery does not cure endometriosis, it does offer short - term results for most women and long - term relief for a few.

 Estrogen Therapy for Abnormal Uterine Bleeding

 Drug details for Estrogen therapy for dysfunctional uterine bleeding.

 Polycystic Ovary Syndrome (PCOS) - Health Tools

-Use these vaginal problem health tools to help make wise health decisions or take action to improve your health.
+This health tool will help you make wise health decisions or take action regarding PCOS.

 Functional ovarian cysts cannot be prevented if you are ovulating.